lastbattle/MapleLib/README.md

 - Support for parsing and modifying .wz archive files, which contain game data like maps, items, and UI elements.
 - Handling of compressed data streams.
-- Encrypting and decrypting (.ms)
+- Encrypting and decrypting (.ms v2 SnowCipher / v4 ChaCha20)
-- Packet reading and writing for MapleStory's network communication.
+- Packet reading and writing for MapleStory's network communication protocol.
 - Compatibility with various MapleStory versions through version-specific handling. (beta v1 -> v260 ++)
 - Integration with external tools for advanced editing, such as map creation and asset extraction.
 - Support for loading hotfix files like Data.wz and raw .img files.
 - Handling of list files (List.wz) for pre-Big Bang versions.
+- Handling '_Canvas' wz image file

 ## Installation